Agave Vilmoriniana, aka Amolé

 - Where Excelled

-- Southern California, Coastal California, Mojave dessert
+- Southern California, Coastal California, Mojave desert

 - Watering